|

 toward the more massive and

-more stationary protons.
+more stationary, positively-charged protons.

-neutrons (particles composed of three quarks totaling zero
+three quarks totaling zero charge).
+The

-charge).
-These protons and neutrons are held together by the strong nuclear force,
+together by the strong nuclear force,

 which is much stronger than the electric force.